tomalbrc/filament/docs/src/content/item-behaviours.md

 ---

+### `compostable` behaviour

+Makes the item usable in composters.

+- **Fields**:
+  - `chance`: Chance of raising the composter level by 1 between 0 and 100

+---

 ### `cosmetic` behaviour

-**Description**:
-Defines cosmetic item behaviours for either the head or chestplate slot, supporting both Blockbench models for chestplates and simple item models for either slot.
+Defines cosmetic item behaviour for either the head or chestplate slot, supporting both Blockbench models for chestplates and simple item models for either slot.

 - **Fields**:
   - `slot`: The equipment slot for the cosmetic (head or chest).